kai-language/docs/docs/index.md

 # The Basics

 Kai is a new programming language that aims to be C with a touch of modernism.
 Kai is about the freedom and speed.
 Write code how you want, we'll stay out of your way.
+If you're new here, [Install Kai](/install) to get started!

 ## Getting Started